OracleCloudTw/CloudNative_Mobile/Mobile Service and App/README.md

 ![](../common/images/mobile/Technical_Challenges_in_Mobile.PNG)

 ## Oracle Mobile Solution Strategy ##
 To overcome the above challenges, Oracle encourages developers to use any of the popular tools available – whether it’s native development with iOS and Android, to 3rd party and open frameworks like Ionic, Angular, Sencha, and Xamarin.
 We call it "Mobile Client Agnostic".
-Oracle also incorporate mobile services that offer data sync, storage, location services, messaging, access to local services like camera, contacts, GPS, etc. There’s a trend towards low code, no code development - Oracle supports this trendy tool called MAX (Mobile Application Accelerator) as part of Mobile Cloud Service (MCS).
+Oracle also incorporate mobile services that offer data sync, storage, location services, messaging, access to local services like camera, contacts, GPS, etc. There’s a trend towards low code, no code development - Oracle supports this trendy tool called MAX (Mobile Application Accelerator) as part of Oracle Mobile Cloud, Enterprise (OMCe).
 ![](../common/images/mobile/Oracle_Mobile_Solution_Strategy.PNG)

 In summary, Oracle provides end to end solution to give you overcoming notable business and technical challenges.

 ### Oracle Mobile Services ###
-Here you can see which mobile services are ready for you through just accessing Oracle MCS (Mobile Cloud Service) as below:
+Here you can see which mobile services are ready for you through just accessing OMCe (Oracle Mobile Cloud, Enterprise) as below:
 + Out of the box mobile services (Platform APIs): We are providing prebuilt, tested and optimized mobile services like analytics, push notification, offline data synchronization, location, object storage, database, app polices, API management, integration management, security and user management, and more features like intelligent bot are coming.
 + In addition to the Platform APIs, you can develop custom APIs and code to extend your mobile services. (e.g.: SNS integration, Google Map integration, external system integration, etc.) In other words, mobile applications can call custom APIs as wells as platform APIs to interact various data sources.
 + For client IDEs to develop mobile applications, we can support any IDE as well as mobile frameworks like Oracle MAX (Low code development), JET (JavaScript-based Hybrid App Dev.) and MAF (Java-based Hybrid App Dev.)